 Captain Bratcher was promoted to Police Sergeant in 1999 and served as a patrol supervisor in Wilshire, Jail Division, Transit Rail Division and Harbor Division.
 He was promoted to Detective in 2006 and served at South Traffic Division.
 In 2008, he was selected to be a criminal investigator at Internal Affairs Division.
 In 2011, he was selected and served as the Office-in-Charge of the Officer Representation Section, representing his fellow officers during Department investigations and at Administrative Hearings.

 As a Lieutenant, Captain Bratcher returned to Harbor Division and served as a Watch Commander.
 Due to a dramatic increase in violent crime in South Los Angeles in 2016, he was selected to serve as the Deputy Incident Commander of the Community Safety Operations Center.
 There Captain Bratcher oversaw real-time crime tracking and the deployment of hundreds of officers in Southeast, 77th Street, Southwest and Newton Areas.
 In that role, Captain Bratcher was instrumental in building the Operations-South Bureau Community Safety (OSB) Operations Center and command post which was used as the model for the entire City of Los Angeles.
-He was also instrumental in building the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives Task Forces in operation in OSB, as well as expanding the Department’s use of the National Ballistic Information Network which is instrumental in the Department’s shooting investigations.
+He helped build the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives Task Forces in operation in OSB, as well as expanding the Department’s use of the National Ballistic Information Network which advanced how LAPD conducts shooting investigations.
 His final assignment as a Lieutenant was as the Commanding Officer, 77th Street Detectives.